Would you like to understand Bora Bora’s geography, travel around easily and access the secret divine spots and all the hidden gems you’ve heard of?

 Book a private excursion

-The best way to discover the Bora Bora's lagoon is to book a private boat excursion.
+The best way to discover the Bora Bora’s lagoon is to book a snorkeling tour.
+Here are some of the best ones on the island, plus you’ll get to swim with the sharks and stingrays!!

 Traveling from Bora Bora airport to Vaitape

 As I explained before Bora Bora international airport is located on its own motu.
 A 15 minutes boat ride will take you to Vaitape dock.
-The shuttle is free for every Air Tahiti passenger.
-And if you need to go back to the airport make sure to be at Vaitape's dock at least 90 minutes before your flight.
+The shuttle is free for every Air Tahiti & Air Moana passengers.
+And if you need to go back to the airport make sure to be at Vaitape’s dock at least 90 minutes before your flight.

 Traveling from Bora Bora airport to the resorts